deanberris/cpp-netlib-boostcon-paper/techniques/static-dynamic.rst

         return ptr;
     }

-The using the strategy factory function looks like this:
+The strategy factory function looks like this:

 ::